Cascada: 2005–2007: Everytime We Touch

 Cascada experienced mainstream success in the United Kingdom and the United States almost a year after releasing their second American single, "Everytime We Touch", which interpolates the chorus of a 1992 Maggie Reilly song of the same name.
 The song gained platinum and gold certifications across the globe, being certified platinum by the RIAA.
-Soon after the popularity of the single skyrocketed, an album was recorded and released in a matter of months, and a music video for "Everytime We Touch" was also distributed for promotion.
+As the popularity of the single skyrocketed, a music video was produced, and an album was recorded and released a few months later.

-A total of seven singles were released from the album, four of which have been released in the United Kingdom: "Everytime We Touch", "Truly Madly Deeply" (originally by Savage Garden), "Miracle" and "A Neverending Dream" (originally by X-Perience), all of which gained top 10 status apart from "A Neverending Dream", which charted at #46.
-The U.S. saw the re-release of "Miracle" shortly after "Everytime We Touch"'s breakthrough, receiving high radio rotation and reaching the lower ends of the U.S. charts.
-Their album Everytime We Touch has experienced success in the UK Album chart where it remained up in the top forty for twenty-four weeks, peaking at No. 2.
-The album experienced success on the U.S. charts as well.
-The success of the album gained them two World Music Award nominations, winning the World's Best-Selling German Artist.
-On February 12, 2010, a Premium Edition of the album was released featuring remixes from Pulsedriver, Tune Up!, and an exclusive vocal edit from ItaloBrothers.
+A total of seven singles were released from the album, four of which have been released in the United Kingdom: "Everytime We Touch", "Truly Madly Deeply" (originally by Savage Garden), "Miracle" and "A Neverending Dream" (originally by X-Perience), all of which gained Top 10 status apart from "A Neverending Dream" (which charted at No.46).
+The US saw the re-release of "Miracle" shortly after "Everytime We Touch"'s breakthrough, receiving high radio rotation and reaching the lower ends of the Billboard chart.
+Their album Everytime We Touch experienced success in the UK Album chart where it remained up in the Top 40 for 24 weeks, peaking at No.2.
+The album experienced success on the US charts as well.
+The success of the album gained Cascada two World Music Award nominations, and winning them the World's Best-Selling German Artist.
+On 12 February 2010, a Premium Edition of the album was released featuring remixes from Pulsedriver and Tune Up!, and an exclusive vocal edit from ItaloBrothers.

 2007–2009: Perfect Day

 At the end of 2007, Cascada released their second album, Perfect Day in the UK and several Northern European countries, followed by the remaining markets in the first quarter of 2008, The album contained cover versions of Avril Lavigne's "Sk8er Boi", Pink's "Just Like A Pill", Patti Smith's "Because the Night" and the Jeffrey Steele song "What Hurts the Most", as well as two tracks, "Endless Summer" and "I Will Believe It", that were previously recorded by Horler and DJ Manian under the discontinued Siria name.
-However, the U.S. version, which was released last, replaced the Siria songs and the Pink and Avril Lavigne cover versions with three other tracks, because they could not obtain the North American rights.
+However, the US version, which was released last, replaced the Siria songs and the Pink and Avril Lavigne cover versions with three other tracks, because they could not obtain the North American rights.
 The lead single, "What Hurts the Most", was released in late 2007 and early 2008, along with its B-side, a cover version of Wham!'s "Last Christmas".
-The single had high success, reaching the top ten in most countries.
+The single had high success, reaching the Top 10 in many countries.
 In the UK and Germany, "What Do You Want From Me?" and "Because the Night" were released as a follow-up single.
 In the United States, "Faded" and "Perfect Day" were released as singles, but received little airplay outside of the dance-radio circuit.